NetWatch-team/SSH-AttackPod/README.md

 #### 6. Configure the SSH-AttackPod

-In the cloned repository the file `template.env` shall be copied to `.env` and populated with the API-key your received from the Team.
+In the cloned repository the file `template.env` shall be copied to `.env` and populated with the API-key you received from the Team.

  1. Copy the file: